msmoiz/armory/README.md

 To publish a package, use the `armory publish` command.
 This command reads an _armory.toml_ file in the current directory to determine the name and other metadata needed to describe the package.
-It should contain the the following fields.
+It should contain the following fields.

 ### `[package]`